Title: Impact and Implications of Rapid Transition to Virtual Mental Health Care during COVID-19

 - Notices of Award

 Data extraction is completed at all participating sites.
 The first set of analyses examining changes in suicide death outcomes before and after onset of the COVID-19 pandemic were completed and the manuscript was published in Medical Care.
 Preliminary analyses of counts and rates examining visit patterns, diagnoses, and treatment patterns before and after onset of the pandemic have been completed.
 Additional primary analyses are ongoing for each of these metrics.
-Final data analyses will be completed this year.
+Final data analyses will be completed in late 2022.

 Summary of findings